JustCallMe-L/JustCallMe-L/README.md

     - A little horror game based off an inside joke that never got finished

   - Projects I've assisted:
-    - FNF VS The Realm: Songs, small assistance with programming (Haxe / Lua)
+    - FNF VS The Realm: Songs, small assistance with programming (Haxe / Lua), art assistance
-    - FNF Funkin' Nullified: Song/Art assistance, assisted with custom menu transitions
+    - (Former) FNF Funkin' Nullified: Song/Art assistance, assisted with custom menu transitions
+      - (Also used to have an original character in the mod as part of an extra song)
     - GOOCAT - God Of Food: Created game icon, keeping the main programmer sane
     - GOOCAT - Roadkill: Song composer